efortiz43/pdsnd_github/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.
+## Explore US Bikeshare Data

 ### Date created
 This project was created on GitHub on March 7th 2021.
-However, **the final version** of bikeshare.py was done on February 18th 2021
+>**Note**: The **final version** of bikeshare.py was done on February 18th 2021
-### Bikeshare analysis

 ### Description
-Analysis of the bike share system for Chicago, New York and Washington using numpy and Pandas
+Use Python to analyze the bike share system for Chicago, New York and Washington.
+>Part of the  "Introduction to Python" Module from the Programming for Data Science with Python Nanodegree Program

 ### Files used
 chicago.csv